 Once you've implemented a plant-based diet and eliminated gluten-based foods, some wholefood-based dietary supplements may help to fill some specific needs.
 But, always try to obtain these nutrients from your food first.

 For more details about the foods on this slide, refer to the Death to Diabetes Blog.

 Nutritional Supplementation Strategy for Thyroid

 Since a selenium deficiency can reduce the activity of the thyroid hormones, selenium is needed by your liver to convert T4 to T3.
-Selenium-rich foods include Brazil nuts, seafood (oysters), tuna, sunflower seeds, mushrooms, free range beef, lamb, chicken and turkey.
+Selenium-rich foods include Brazil nuts, seafood (oysters), tuna, sunflower seeds, medicinal mushrooms, free range beef, lamb, chicken and turkey.